 The present planning process for WHI has occurred in two phases.
 Phase I covered the initial background research up to the summer of 2010 and culminated in the adoption of City Council resolution 36805 (Attachment A).
-Staff are now completing Phase II, which included additional technical studies, and the development of a concept plan and a legislative proposal for City Council to consider.
+Phase II of the project included the release of additional technical studies, the development of a concept plan, and a legislative proposal for City Council to consider.